jotruebl/TheShameOfMountPleasant/index.md

 comments: true
 ---

+***Update 10/12/2024 1:14pm PDT:** There has been some confusion regarding the landlord's stated reason for the eviction.
+The reason for this is because of imprecise language used by the landlord at various times.
+In the official eviction notice, the landlord stated landlord use for "a person owning voting shares in the family corporation."
+However, in the evidence submitted to the dispute resolution hearing and in his statements to [Global News](https://globalnews.ca/news/10808686/bc-woman-evicted-declining-voluntary-rent-increase/), the landlord has said the unit was needed for his brother (who is a sharehold).*

-*Update 10/12/2024: The original article stated the tenant's husband was in hospice at the time of the rent increase request.
+***Update 10/12/2024 1:00pm PDT:** The original article stated the tenant's husband was in hospice at the time of the rent increase request.
 The article has been corrected to show that the tenant's husband was a couple weeks away from undergoing medical assistance in dying (MAID).*

-*Author's Note: All names and personal information have been redacted to protect the privacy of the parties involved.*
+*Original Author's Note: All names and personal information have been redacted to protect the privacy of the parties involved.*